How to Install a Handrail

 Let the glue set up for 15 minutes or so, and then strengthen the miter with a 2-1/2-inches screw driven in at the bottom.
 A self-tapping trim-head screw leaves a smaller hole and is less likely to split the wood.
 Regardless of the screw type you use, pre-drill a hole all the way through the first piece and about 1/2-inch or so into the second.

 The handrail brackets that have one screw hole are easier to attach than the brackets with three because the screw will still hit the stud if the stud line is a little off.

 Use Tape to Align the Handrail

 Fasten the brackets to the wall, but leave them loose enough so you can twist them into perfect position with the rail.
-This rail runs 3 in. past the top and bottom stair nose.
-Our expert wrapped tape 3 in. up the bottom of the rail in order to line up the rail with the tape that represents the bottom stair nose.
-Predrill holes into the handrail for the bracket screws, and finish tightening the brackets to the wall after all the brackets are secured to the rail.
+This rail runs 3-inches past the top and bottom stair nose.
+Our expert wrapped tape 3-inches up the bottom of the rail in order to line up the rail with the tape that represents the bottom stair nose.
+Pre-drill holes into the handrail for the bracket screws, and finish tightening the brackets to the wall after all the brackets are secured to the rail.